11 March 2020

 Up from the beach, scattered in amongst both grassy and treed areas, there are several low weathered wooden buildings – park headquarters, a restaurant, and various levels of accommodation.
 Our guide initially doesn’t take us beyond this area.
 Instead he is immediately engaged in looking for vipers.
 Clearly he’s done this before, and in short order he finds one.
 I peer and peer into the bush trying to see it.
 He knows what to look for, and of course doesn’t want to disturb it, but it is so well camouflaged that it takes me a minute to pick it out from the leaves.
 It’s small, and highly venomous.
 I don’t want to disturb it either!
 It’s a Bornean Keeled Pit Viper.
 They live in trees and barely move, waiting for their prey – birds and arboreal rodents – to come close enough to become lunch.

 Proboscis Monkeys are endemic to the jungles of Borneo, and are now listed as endangered.
-There are approximately 150 of them in Bako National Park, and our guide says that one of the best places to see them is here close all the buildings.
+There are approximately 150 of them in Bako National Park, and our guide says that one of the best places to see them is here, close to all the buildings.
 Sure enough he soon spots a couple of them up in the trees.

 Male Proboscis Monkeys use their fleshy pendulous noses to attract mates.
 I’ll just leave that factoid hanging there without further elaboration.